sallybao29/apcs-final/README.md

 -12/31/14 - Added doors to list of available interactions.
 Made find method for inventory. - Sally

--1/1/14 - Edited Driver and checkDoor method to end the game after the last door has been opened.
+-1/1/15 - Edited Driver and checkDoor method to end the game after the last door has been opened.
 Added descriptions for door 2. - Tiffany

+-1/1/15 - Added descriptions for notes 1 - 3, and for door 1 and 3.
+Made it so items that have been used will be marked in inventory.